GRADUATION REQUIREMENTS

 Technology Seal: A student must meet one of the following to earn a Technology Seal:

-*Community Service Seal: A student must meet all of the following requirements:
+*Community Service Seal: A student must complete a minimum of ten community service hours.

 *Fine & Performing Arts Seal: A student must complete a minimum of four units* in visual and/or performing arts; one of the two listed requirements, or a combination of both: